alinategh-js/notsoboringbot/README.md

 ```
 replace [PORT_NUMBER] with the port number of your bot application after you run it locally (described below).

+#### Setup SQL Server
+You need to have [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) on your system and create a Database called "NotSoBoringBot".
+The database is used to save bot users profile data.

 #### Clone the Repo
 ```bash
 git clone https://github.com/alinategh-js/notsoboringbot.git